alveflo/hodor/README.md

 ```html
 <script src="https://cdn.rawgit.com/victorzki/hodor/master/dist/hodor-min-0.0.1.js"></script>
 ```
+###### Note
+This library utilizes ajax to load referred html pages.
+So in order to run this library you'll need to be backed up with a web server.
 #### API
 The only available function is `hodor.use(path, file)` and is used to map a path against a file (see example below) Views are generated into a div with attribute `data-hodor`.